 When Emperor Constantine died in AD 337, he left behind a realm whose center of gravity had been shifted in more ways than one.
 Not only was Christianity now the empire’s encouraged if not mandated form of religion, but a grand new city of the East had replaced the decrepit cities of the West as the empire’s seat of power.

 If the citizens back in Rome and Mediolanum were less than thrilled with their abrupt diminishment, those of Alexandria were doubtless almost equally displeased.
-Alexandria’s status as the second city of the empire, in intellectual and cultural cachet if no longer in population, was instantly erased by this young upstart whose founding story bore such echoes of its own.
+Alexandria’s status as the second city of the empire was instantly erased by this young upstart whose founding story bore such echoes of its own.
 After six centuries as the premier city of the classical world east of Rome, Alexandria was finally eclipsed.

-Although the switch of capitals brought a measure of renewal in the east, the western reaches of the Roman Empire continued to struggle with constant disorder and sporadic full-fledged warfare in its provinces and along its borders.
-Indeed, from well before the time of Constantine, those living in the empire had had an increasing sense that theirs was a time of inexorable sclerotic abatement, when even nature’s allegedly eternal bounty wasn’t what it once had been.
+Alas, the switch of capitals didn’t bring the sense of renewal Constantine had hoped for — certainly not in the empire’s western reaches, which were left feeling scorned and neglected by the change.
+The empire’s citizens had an increasing sense that theirs was a time of inexorable sclerotic abatement, when even nature’s allegedly eternal bounty wasn’t what it once had been.
 The Christian writer Cyprian described a world that “has grown old, and does not remain in its former vigor.
 It bears witness to its own decline.
 The rainfall and the sun’s warmth are both diminishing; the metals are nearly exhausted; the husbandman is failing in the fields.”

 Edward Gibbon, for his part, was happy to lay a big part of the blame at the feet of Jesus Christ.
 The new religion, he claimed, distracted the best and the brightest from the serious problems of this world just when they could least afford it.